State Law Guide · Updated January 2026

 View all states →

-Average Georgia recovery: $490 · Based on Georgia Guaranteed Asset Protection Waivers Act
+Optional letter only if you act · Georgia Guaranteed Asset Protection Waivers Act

 Disclaimer: This page provides general information about Georgia consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.